LeandroHuff/LinkedList/README.md

 REMOVE n - Remove nth data item from linked list.

-EXIT - Exit from program execution but before make a cleanup of all allocation memory.
+EXIT - Exit from program execution after make a cleanup of all allocation memory.

 Source code are also stored on ReplIt for development, run and tests, it was develped at https://replit.com/@LeandroHuff/LinkedList